TheDHCreator/thedhcreator.github.io/_pages/log.md

 ### Week 1: April 26th, 2021

 * **Monday**: Got computer set up and went through all the Linux tutorials.
-* **Tuesday**: Set up VS Code and my Github website, did pushes about what I learned yesterday and today.
+* **Tuesday**: Set up VS Code and my Github website, did pushes about what I learned and did yesterday and today, and also installed Vivado.
 * **Wednesday**:
 * **Thursday**:
 * **Friday**: